rileytmk/NBA_Stats_Analyzer/README.md

 Currently, the core functionality of the project is a machine learning model that precicts the amount of points a player will score in their next game based on their past 5 performances.
 Using the nba_api, I am able to access historical data from nba.com and train data to make predictions off of.
 ## Features
 - Data Collection: Retrieves historical data and stored in pandas dataframes for starters from the 2023-24 NBA season using functions from the nba_api to use as training data.
-- Machine Learning Model: Utilizes a Linear Regression Model from scikit-learn train data from the 2023-24 season and recognize patterns.
+- Machine Learning Model: Utilizes a Linear Regression Model from scikit-learn to train data from the 2023-24 season and recognize patterns.
 - Prediction: Given a Player's past 5 games the model is able to predict the amount of points they will score in their next game.

 ## Future Goals